TN STEM Designated School

-- Academic Detention will be assigned to students who consistently miss homework assignments or have excessive unexcused tardies.
+Academic Detention will be assigned to students who consistently miss homework assignments, or have not turned in makeup work after 5 days.
 These students will work on the assignments they are lacking.

 In order to make Hickerson a more efficient learning environment, all areas of the school will become HAWK ZONES.
 The areas will be given a number 0-3 that tells students the noise level that is appropriate for each zone.

 HAWK ZONE 0 - No talking Includes: Hallways, detention, during morning announcements and cafeteria serving line